gagejustins/gagejustins.github.io/_posts/2017-09-06-different-types-of-ai-companies.md

 The majority of companies I get to talk to (probably around 80%) are working on some sort of industry AI.
 Of the remaining 20%, 15% are Application AI companies and 5% are Core AI (again, roughly).
 Other investors, specifically AI-only investors, might have different distributions.
 We’ll also be looking for founders with the right backgrounds for the type of company they’re running (see above).

 If you’re building a company in any part of this framework, I’d love to talk and hear about what you’re working on.
-You can reach me on Twitter or through email.
+You can reach me on [Twitter](https://twitter.com/jgage718) or through email (below).